Emperor Arms Duke

 Measuring close to 26 inches with an unloaded weight of 7 pounds, the Duke offers excellent maneuvering through tight spaces while offering enough heft to add some controllability in the recoil department.
 Good luck aiming, though, because this is absolutely a point-shoot type of weapon, and remember that your shot pattern is only going to open to about 5 inches in the short distance you would find in a house.

-Emperor Arms Duke Fit & Finish
+Emperor Arms Duke Fit-N-Finish

 The Duke is available in a lot of different setups and can be found with either wood or composite furniture.
 The finishes include a blued finish or a titanium colored finish.
 These guns are imported from Turkey where surface finish is of little consequence, but for the price of these guns, the function is rather impressive.